Online Privacy and Accessibility Policies

 By registering for CONfabulation events, online or in-person, you affirm that you will be 18 years old on or before the day of the event.

 CONfabulation does not permit any recording of members—audio, video, or photographs—without the permission of everyone in the recording.
-By attending these programs, you are consenting to be recorded by CONfabulation.

 You may not republish another person's written comments from the CONfabulation Discord or Zoom chat without the writer's express permission.
 You may paraphrase discussion or share unattributed "overheard" comments, but connecting someone's written or spoken comments with their name or social media handle without their express permission will be treated as a violation of this policy.

 If during the convention you have concerns about your privacy, or about any other behaviour that contravenes the Code of Conduct—or that you’re concerned about for some other reason—you can get in touch with the Con Comm.
 There will be a Con Comm volunteer on duty in the Discord server during all hours of scheduled programming during the convention.
-You can @mods in Discord with any questions or issues; if you'd rather have a private discussion, you can reach out to the Con Comm at email@example.com and someone will get back to you.
+You can @concomm in Discord with any questions or issues; if you'd rather have a private discussion, you can reach out to the Con Comm at email@example.com and someone will get back to you.